kottster/kottster/docs/dashboard/configuration/raw-sql-queries.md

 Dashboard pages in Kottster support custom SQL queries to fetch and aggregate data directly from your database for stats and visualizations.

-When creating a dashboard page using the visual builder, raw SQL query (`rawSqlQuery`) is set as the default fetch strategy.
-You can configure queries through the visual builder or by manually editing the `sqlQuery` parameter in [`defineDashboardController`](./api.md).

 ## Stats

 Stats display single numeric values.
 Your SQL query must return exactly one row with one column containing the metric value.